kgar/gms2-module-character-movement-system/to-do.md

 # Refactor
-- There is a `direction` instance variable built right in.
-Update the movement code to rely on this field.
-  - Determine sprite orientation based on direction range
-    - Right: 306-45
-    - Up: 46-135
-    - Left: 136-225
-    - Down: 226-305
 - Remove default state machine of stand_still and have all default NPCs face down on creation.
 - Reduce the variable surface area used by any scripts that set instance variables on the fly.
   - Consider using a struct per state